theme-next/theme-next.org/source/docs/faqs.md

 title: Frequently Asked Questions
 description: NexT User Docs – Frequently Asked Questions
 ---
 Here is a collection of frequently asked questions in NexT Issues.
-If you cannot not find your problem here, please go to [NexT Issues](https://github.com/theme-next/hexo-theme-next/issues) to submit your question.
+If you can't find your problem here, please go to [NexT Issues](https://github.com/theme-next/hexo-theme-next/issues) to submit your question.

 ### How to Set «Read More»